httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Resource Representation and Representation Data {#resource-representation}

-This section following examples show how representation metadata, content transformations, and method impacts on the message and content.
+The following examples show how representation metadata, content transformations, and method impact the message and content.
 These examples a not exhaustive.

 Unless otherwise indicated, the examples are based on the JSON object `{"hello":
 "world"}` followed by an LF.
-When the content contains non-printable characters (e.g., when it is encoded) it is shown as a sequence of hex-encoded bytes.
+When the content contains non-printable characters (e.g., when it is encoded), it is shown as a sequence of hex-encoded bytes.

 Consider a client that wishes to upload a JSON object using the PUT method.
-It could do this using the application/json content type without any content coding.
+It could do this using the application/json Content-Type without any content coding.

 ~~~ http-message